survivzhang/webTeam51/README.md

 ## Running Tests

-The CalTrack application includes a comprehensive test suite to ensure the reliability and functionality of all features.
+The CalTrack application includes a test suite to ensure the reliability and functionality of key features.
 The tests are organised into unit tests and Selenium-based tests.

 ### Test Categories